 SCEIS has provided an opportunity for the agency to have an "enterprise solution" for managing the state's financial and human resources.
-Senior management has used the system as a tool to create learning opportunities with the legacy system (STARS) as well as the new SCEIS for all divisions of the agency.
+Senior management has used SCEIS as a tool to create learning opportunities.
+These opportunities however, have required extra effort within all divisions as the agency continues to maintain STARS.
 Staff has been cross trained in an effort to expand their knowledge base and enhance efficiencies in the day-to-day operations.

 1.10.
-How do senior leaders communicate with, engage, empower, and motivate the entire workforce throughout the organization?
+How do senior leaders engage, empower, and motivate the entire workforce throughout the organization?
 How do senior leaders take an active role in reward and recognition processes to reinforce high performance throughout the organization?